-- (a) David Kelsch is a Director of the Company, as well as the President and Chief Operating Officer.
+- (a) David Kelsch is a Director of the Company, as well as the President and COO.
 He controls Dave Kelsch Consulting Ltd. ("Dave Kelsch Consulting"), which provides the Company with consulting services, as well as technical and professional services. - (b) Douglas Eaton is a Director and the Company's CEO.
 Until March 1, 2022, he was a Director and shareholder of, and had significant influence over Archer, Cathro & Associates (1981) Limited ("Archer Cathro"), which is a geological consulting firm.
 Archer Cathro provides the Company with office space, administrative support, and geological services.
-He is also a Director, President and CEO of Strategic. - (c) Glenn Yeadon is a Director and Corporate Secretary of Strategic.
-He controls Glenn R. Yeadon Personal Law Corporation ("Yeadon Law Corp."), which provides the Company with legal services. - (d) Dan Martino is the Company's CFO.
-He is a principal of Donaldson Brohman Martin CPA, Inc. ("DBM CPA"), a firm in which he has significant influence.
-DBM CPA provides the Company with accounting and tax services. - (e) Drechsler Consulting Ltd. ("Drechsler Consulting") is controlled by Richard Drechsler, who is Vice-President of Communications for Strategic.
-Drechsler Consulting Ltd. provides the Company with consulting services. - (f) Linda Knight is the Corporate Secretary of the Company.
+He is also a Director, President and CEO of Strategic.

-Notes to the Condensed Interim Consolidated Financial Statements Unaudited - Prepared by Management (Expressed in Canadian Dollars)
+Notes to the Condensed Interim Consolidated Financial Statements Unaudited - Prepared by Management